Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Best Seasons & Temperatures

-• In contrast to the brutally hot summers, nights (and even days) in late fall, winter and early spring can be pretty chilly.
-If you are planning to camp, make sure to bring sleeping bags that provide sufficient warmth.
-Additionally, be mindful of the temperatures and consider layering up to stay comfortable throughout your visit.
+- In contrast to the brutally hot summers, nights (and even days) in late fall, winter and early spring can be pretty chilly.
+If you are planning to camp, make sure to bring a sleeping bag that provides sufficient warmth and a pad that provides good isolation from the ground.
+I use the Therm-a-Rest Hyperion sleeping bag* — it's impressively warm for how compact and lightweight it packs down, and genuinely worth the investment if you camp or backpack regularly.
+Additionally, consider layering up to stay comfortable throughout your visit.

 Essentials

-• Check current conditions before heading out, see below for the official national park website.
+- Check current conditions before your visit — see below for the official National Park website.

 Leave No Trace